 I have not dedicated a column to a discussion of a quote before, but I had forgotten about this old chestnut and thought it merited comment.
-Let me begin by saying that I don’t know if people fear thought more than they fear torture, cancer or the death of their children.
+Let me begin by saying that I doubt that people fear thought more than they fear torture, cancer or the death of their children.
 And surely all thought isn’t unafraid, as I’m sure Russell knew.
 But with those caveats out-of-the-way, let’s proceed.

 Russell thought that most people don’t like to think, as another of his quotes reveals: “Most people would rather die than think; in fact, they do so.”
 When he says that people “fear thought,” he is giving a reason why many people don’t like to think.
 Of course, persons reject thinking because of laziness or inability or other reasons too, but fear is a major inhibitor of thought.
 But why?